hl73-uiuc/DLHproj-SleepQA/README.md

-# Reproducibility Project - SleepQA : A Health Coaching Dataset on sleep for Extractive Question Answering
+#### Reproducibility Project - SleepQA : A Health Coaching Dataset on sleep for Extractive Question Answering
-## Kihyuk Song and Hyunkyung Lee
+- Written by Kihyuk Song and Hyunkyung Lee
-## CS598 Deep Learning for Healthcare
+- Subject: CS598 Deep Learning for Healthcare